n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 ### version

-Number or array.
+_Number_ or _array_ | Optional

 If you have one version of your node, this can be a number.
 If you want to support more than one version, turn this into an array, containing numbers for each node version.

 n8n support two methods of node versioning, but declarative-style nodes must use the light versioning approach.
 Refer to [Node versioning](/integrations/creating-nodes/plan/node-versioning/) for more information.